Back

 Discovery Ramesh Bhai would suggest what's fresh today Zepto shows what's in stock, not what's good today

-What Zepto has given him that the kirana couldn't: 10-minute top-up delivery when something runs out mid-week, no negotiation, Zepto Pass discount that more than offsets the delivery fee on his large orders.
+What Zepto has given him that the kirana couldn't: 10-minute top-up delivery when something runs out mid-week, no negotiation, and free delivery on his large orders well above the ₹99 threshold.

 His primary pain point is produce trust.
 He has received substandard vegetables 3 times in 14 months - each time, Zepto refunded him.
 But the refund did not replace the 45 minutes spent re-ordering or cooking with inferior ingredients.
 He has now split his purchases: vegetables from a neighbourhood vendor, packaged goods from Zepto.
 Zepto's data shows him as a ₹1,100/week customer.
 He is actually a ₹1,600/week customer who has redirected ₹500 of produce spend back to the informal economy.